Davidsoff/openshift101/PITCHME.md

 # Content
 - 5-minute Dockerfile refresher
-- What is Openshift
+- What is OpenShift
-- Why we chose Openshift
+- Why we chose OpenShift
-- Openshift Concepts
+- OpenShift Concepts

 ---